tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/事件总线/事件目标/Ckafka 目标_intl_en.md

 By using an event rule, you can deliver collected events to the specified delivery target for processing and consumption.
-Currently, EventBridge allows you to set [CKafka](https://intl.cloud.tencent.com/zh/products/ckafka) as a delivery target to enable direct event consumption in downstream systems.
+Currently, EventBridge allows you to set [CKafka](https://www.tencentcloud.com/products/ckafka) as a delivery target to enable direct event consumption in downstream systems.

-### Configuring an event rule
+## Configuration Methods
 1. Log in to the [EventBridge console](https://console.cloud.tencent.com/eb) and select a specified event bus.
 2. On the event bus details page, click **Manage Event Rules** and configure a new rule as shown below:
 ![](https://qcloudimg.tencent-cloud.cn/raw/f05a63feb28020050c800c14fb964e3d.png)